JoshKing56/homelab/terraform/README.md

 - The container module supports both DHCP and static IP configuration
 - Unprivileged containers are more secure but have some limitations
 - You may need to download LXC templates to your Proxmox host first
+- The VM module has the storage parameter hardcoded to "storagezfs" - modify this in the module's main.tf if you need to use a different storage

 ## Troubleshooting